Hari-sh-S/investing-scanner/DEPLOYMENT_GUIDE.md

 # 🚀 Deployment Guide

-This guide will walk you through deploying your Sigma Scanner Replica to GitHub and hosting it on Streamlit Cloud (free).
+This guide will walk you through deploying your Investing Scanner to GitHub and hosting it on Streamlit Cloud (free).

 ## Part 1: Deploy to GitHub